-Students will normally have an initial meeting with their supervisors at the end of Michaelmas Term, allowing work to be done on the project over the Christmas Vacation.
-This meeting is intended to be an introduction to the topic and an opportunity to discuss potential avenues of investigations.
-For this first meeting, those students who have also been allocated the topic will be in attendance.

-It is expected that students will meet with supervisors three further times in Hilary Term.
+The pattern of supervision should be decided with the supervisor, but students will normally have two meetings with their supervisors during Michaelmas Term, allowing work to be done on the project prior to the Christmas Vacation.
+These meetings are intended to be an introduction to the topic and an opportunity to discuss potential avenues of investigations.
+For these meetings, and possibly those in Hilary Term, those students who have also been allocated the topic will be in attendance.
+It is expected that students will meet with supervisors four further times in Hilary Term.
 These will serve as opportunities to update your supervisor on the progress of your dissertation and any issues you may have encountered.
 Your supervisor will be able to give suggestions on how you can overcome these issues, as well as advice on writing mathematics, if required.
+In total, you should have 6 meetings with your dissertation supervisor over the course of the year.